iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.9.01.000_00/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.optum 1 reviews"/>
 </p>

+> It cost me $60 and I have medicaid.
+And they did nothing.
+"It's their policy to not prescribe medication for a UTI or infection."
+It took me 4 months to pick up the app and talk to a doctor and I got nothing.
+I can't go to a doctor's office, so that's it.
+I will either get better on its own or kill me. $60 and I'm on SSI.<br> :date: __2021-06-19 01:56:24__

+> State required for teledoc with state mandated insurance, service sucks<br> :date: __2021-06-16 10:44:50__

+> You just for them to tell you to go to the hospital or urgent care.
+There really is no point to call unless you need ibuprofen.
+They can't even refill your normal daily meds.
+There is no point to call you already know if you need to go to the hospital or your Dr office.
+I've used this at least 20x and they always tell me just to go to the ER even though every time I had just gotten out of the ER from being admitted.
+I'm just tired of hurting I just need one DR to help me but ill die b4<br> :date: __2021-06-14 20:16:41__

 > Tried to get help for mental illness.
 Cancelled the call and left a note to go to the UC.
 Not helpful at all.<br> :date: __2021-06-04 03:43:10__

 > They hung up on me after waiting an hour<br> :date: __2021-05-19 00:27:34__